lspm-pkg/petaserver/README.md

 > - Support for arch linux & alpine linux
 >
 > - Support for NBD Multithreading (huge performance boost)
 ---
+> [!INFO]
+>
+> This branch has backwards support for the current v2 petaclient,
+> However you should use the v3 petaclient for better performance as it supports NBD Multithreading.
+---

 ## How does it work